dharani25007-code/toolzen/README.md

 ## 🚀 The Ultimate Browser-Based Toolkit

 **TOOLZEN** is a high-performance, privacy-first web application that centralizes all your essential digital tasks into one powerful dashboard.
-From designing sophisticated QR codes to converting complex file formats, **everything happens locally in your browser**.
+From designing sophisticated QR codes to converting complex file formats, **everything happens locally in your browser** — no uploads, no accounts, no tracking.

 > [!IMPORTANT]
 > **Privacy First:** Your files are NEVER uploaded to any server.
 All processing is done 100% client-side using JavaScript, ensuring your sensitive data stays on your device.